General Terms and Conditions for Supply and Performance

-- The Terms and Conditions for Supply and Performance as set out hereinbelow shall apply only vis-à-vis businessmen within the meaning of Section 310 paragraph 2 of the Bürgerliches Gesetzbuch (BGB, German Civil Code).
+- The Terms and Conditions for Supply and Performance as set out herein shall apply only vis-à-vis businessmen within the meaning of Section 310 paragraph 2 of the Bürgerliches Gesetzbuch (BGB, German Civil Code).

-II.
 Scope of Supply and Performance

 - Only agreements set out in writing are authoritative for the scope of supply and performance.

-- The Supplier reserves the unlimited exploitation rights under property and copyright law as to cost estimates, data processing media and other documentation; access to said documentation may be granted to third parties only with the prior consent of the Supplier.
+- The Supplier reserves the unlimited exploitation rights under property and copyright law as to cost estimates, data processing, media and other documentation; access to said documentation may be granted to third parties only with the prior consent of the Supplier.

 - Collateral agreements, changes and amendments to the Terms and Conditions are effective only if confirmed in writing.

-III.
 Prices and Conditions of Payment

-- Unless otherwise agreed upon in the contract or the confirmation of the order, prices shall be calculated ex works and exclusive of packaging, plus the statutory value added tax, payable immediately upon receipt of the invoice.
+- Unless otherwise agreed upon in the contract or the confirmation of the order, prices shall be calculated ex works and exclusive of packaging, plus the statutory value added tax, and payable immediately upon receipt of the invoice.

 - The Supplier reserves the right to adjust prices appropriately if, following the conclusion of the contract, increases in or reductions of costs occur in particular on account of changes in wage costs or costs of material or , respectively, wholesale prices.
 Proof of these increases or reductions shall be provides to the Customer by the Supplier upon the former´s request.
-Should the increase amount to more than 5 % of the price agreed upon, each party shall have the rights to terminate the contract.
+Should the increase amount to more than 5 % of the price agreed upon, each party shall have the right to terminate the contract.

-IV.
 Deadlines for Deliveries or Performance / Acceptance

 - The commencement and adherence to deadlines are contingent upon the performance in due time of any and all obligations for cooperation on the part of the Customer, in particular the clarification of all technical issues, the receipt in due time of any and all documentation, permits and releases to be provided by the Customer, as well as the compliance with the agreed conditions of payment and other obligations of the Customer.
 Should these conditions not have been met in due time, the deadline is to be newly agreed upon.
-The Supplier reserves the right to defense of non-performance of contact.
+The Supplier reserves the right to the defence of non-performance of contact.
 Should the Customer be in default of acceptance or should it violate other obligations to cooperate, the Supplier shall be entitled to claim compensation for the damage incurred to that extent, including any additional expenditure.
 The right to assert further-reaching claims shall be reserved.

 - If the contract or the written confirmation of the order by the Supplier states only the calendar week or month as a deadline, the agreed time of delivery and performance shall be deemed to be the last workday of the respective calendar week or month.